Kitchen and Other Stories

 FAQ

 Yes!
-Daal is a good source of protein and fibre, so it is good for a vegetarian or vegan diet.
-Ahar daal in this recipe has relatively high amounts of potassium, iron, magnesium and B vitamins.
-It also has high levels of folic acid - which is good for pregnant women.
+Dal is a good source of protein and fibre, making it suitable for a vegetarian or vegan diet.
+Ahar dal in this recipe has relatively high amounts of potassium, iron, magnesium and B vitamins.

 Why is it important to soak lentils overnight?

-The purpose of soaking the daal the night before or at least a couple of hours before cooking is to increase the mineral absorption rate in the body.
-Chemical changes happen in the daal when soaked, making the nutrient absorption process much easier.
-Also, soaking the daal helps to break down complex starch making the daal easier to digest and reducing bloating and gas problems.
-On a more practical level, soaking daal reduces the cooking time.
+The purpose of soaking dal the night before, or at least a couple of hours before cooking, is to increase the rate of mineral absorption in the body.
+Chemical changes occur in the dal during soaking, making nutrient absorption much easier.
+Also, soaking the dal helps break down complex starches, making it easier to digest and reducing bloating and gas.
+On a more practical level, soaking dal reduces the cooking time.

 What is tadka?

-Tadka is the name of a spice mix that has been briefly roasted in hot oil to release its flavour and fragrance.
-It also refers to the process of roasting spices in hot oil, known as tempering in English.
+Tadka is a spice mix that is briefly roasted in hot oil to release its flavour and fragrance.
+It also refers to the process of roasting spices in hot oil, known in English as tempering.
 Traditionally ghee is used, but extra virgin olive oil or coconut oil can be used in vegan diets.
-The process is very quick, perhaps as quick as thirty seconds.
-Heat the oil and let the spices sizzle, then add the spices and oil to the daal.
+The process is rapid, perhaps as quick as thirty seconds.
+Heat the oil, then let the spices sizzle; add them to the daal.

 📖 Recipe